irgolic/AutoPR/autopr/actions/README.md

 ### `utils`

-This folder contains two Python files.
-The `__init__.py` file appears to be empty.
-The `prompt_context.py` file contains code that implements a prompt context model for auto PR generation.
-It defines classes and functions related to defining and transforming prompt contexts.
-The code seems to be part of a larger project and includes imports of modules like `pydantic`, `tiktoken`, and `jinja2` for type checking, encoding, and template rendering.
+This folder contains two files.
+The `__init__.py` file appears to be empty and its purpose is unclear.
+The `prompt_context.py` file contains Python code that implements a prompt context model for auto PR generation.
+It defines classes and functions related to defining and transforming prompt contexts, and includes docstrings and comments explaining the purpose and usage of the code.

 ### `write_into_file.py`